pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 ### Change the colors used by a certain visualization

-The following rule changes the default value of the "palette" property of the bar chart visualization, in any application, so that a specific _ad hoc_ palette is used:
+The following rule changes the default value of the `palette` property of the stock bar chart visualization, in any application, so that a specific _ad hoc_ palette is used:

 ```js